 ||If the method is not GET or POST|

 ||For multipart request parameters|

 One for each request header.

-From Firefox 34, if the "Accept-Encoding" header is present, the cURL command will include
+If the "Accept-Encoding" header is present, the cURL command includes

 Managing HAR data